Wealden hall house

 The Wealden hall house is a type of vernacular medieval timber-framed hall house traditional in the south east of England.
 Typically built for a yeoman, it is most common in Kent (hence "Wealden" for the once densely forested Weald) and the east of Sussex but has also been built elsewhere.
-Kent has one of the highest concentrations of such surviving medieval timber-framed buildings in Europe.
+Kent has one of the highest concentrations of such surviving medieval timber-framed buildings.

 The original floor plan usually had four bays with the two central ones forming the main hall open to the roof with the hearth in the middle and two doors to the outside at one end forming a cross passage.
 The open hearth was later moved towards the cross passage and became a fireplace with chimney, sometimes the chimney pile even blocking the cross passage, which had soon been screened off the main hall.
 Beyond the cross passage the outer bay at the "screens end" or "lower end" of the hall, usually contained two rooms commonly called buttery and pantry, while the rooms in the bay at the other end, the "upper end", were called parlours.
 The end bays each had an upper floor containing solars, which did not communicate with each other, as the hall rose to the rafters between them.
 The upper stories on both ends typically extended beyond the lower outer wall being jettied on at least one side of the building.
 As the main hall had no upper floor the outer wall ran straight up without jettying, and thus the central bays appeared recessed.
+Where space was restricted in towns, a 'half-Wealden' may be built, with only one jettied end.
+In the 16th and 17th centuries, the open hall fell out of favour, and most Wealden houses had an intermediate floor and fireplace inserted.

 The early buildings had thatched roofs and walls of wattle and daub often whitewashed.
 Later buildings would have a brick infilling between timbers, sometimes leading to a complete replacement of the outer walls of the basement with solid stone walls.